 |14||National Aquatic Animal||Ganges River Dolphin|

 National Flag of India

-The Hindi word “Tiranga” which translates to “containing three colors,” is used to describe the national flag of India.
-This multicolored flag represents India’s freedom and sovereignty and features a wheel of law in the centre.
+The Hindi word “Tiranga” which translates to “containing three colours,” is used to describe the national flag of India.
+This multicoloured flag represents India’s freedom and sovereignty and features a wheel of law in the centre.

 National Animal of India

 The Tiger, Panthera tigris (Linnaeus), is well recognized for his royal grace, prodigious grandeur, and tremendous strength.
 Eight native species of tigers may be found in India, which is home to more than half of the world’s tiger population.

 National Anthem of India

 The song “Jana-gana-mana” has five stanzas, all of which were written by renowned Indian poet and Nobel laureate Rabindranath Tagore.
 It was performed for the first time on December 27, 1911, in Calcutta during a meeting of the Indian National Congress in then-colonial India.
 Check here the complete history of the National Anthem of India and related code of conduct.